Cosys-Lab/Cosys-AirSim/docs/instance_segmentation.md

 By default, at the start of the simulation, it will give a random color to each object.
 Please see the [Image API documentation](image_apis.md#segmentation) on how to manually set or get the color information.

+As with the old segmentation system, the easiest way to get the images from segmentation cameras, is through ros.
+See the [ROS documentation](ros.md) for more information.

 For an example of the Instance Segmentation API, please see the script ```segmentation_config.py``` in the _PythonClient_ folder.

 ## Credits